Dicklesworthstone/ultimate_mcp_client/eidetic_engine_paper.md

 ## 5. The Ultimate MCP Client: Facilitating Cognitive Orchestration

-The Maestro architecture, while powerful conceptually, relies on a robust communication and interaction layer to bridge the Agent Master Loop (AML) with the Unified Memory System (UMS) and other potential external tools.
-The **Ultimate MCP Client** (`mcp_client.py`) provides this critical "glue," offering a feature-rich environment specifically designed to support the complex needs of advanced cognitive agents like Maestro.
-Its design choices significantly enable and simplify the implementation of Maestro's core functionalities.
+The EideticEngine architecture, while powerful conceptually, relies on a robust communication and interaction layer to bridge the Agent Master Loop (AML) with the Unified Memory System (UMS) and other potential external tools.
+The **Ultimate MCP Client** (`mcp_client.py`) provides this critical "glue," offering a feature-rich environment specifically designed to support the complex needs of advanced cognitive agents like EideticEngine.
+Its design choices significantly enable and simplify the implementation of EideticEngine's core functionalities.

 ### 5.1.
 Unified Access to Distributed Capabilities

-Maestro's power comes from leveraging diverse tools hosted potentially across different servers (UMS server, corpus search server, web browser server, etc.).
+EideticEngine's power comes from leveraging diverse tools hosted potentially across different servers (UMS server, corpus search server, web browser server, etc.).
 The MCP Client abstracts this complexity:

 * **Server Management (`ServerManager`, `ServerConfig`):** It discovers (`discover_servers` using filesystem, registry, mDNS, *and* active port scanning), configures, connects (`connect_to_server`), monitors (`ServerMonitor`), and manages the lifecycle of multiple MCP servers (both STDIO and SSE types via `RobustStdioSession` and standard `sse_client` respectively).
 This allows the AML to seamlessly access tools without needing to know their physical location or connection type.